choonchernlim/spring-security-adfs-saml2/README.md

 * Java’s default keysize is limited to 128-bit key due to US export laws and a few countries’ import laws.
 So, Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files must be installed to allow larger key size, such as 256-bit key.
 * Keystore contains the following:-
     * (REQUIRED) Sp's public/private keys - to generate digital signature before sending SAML messages to IdP.
     * (OPTIONAL) IdP's public certificate - to verify IdP's SAML messages to prevent man-in-the-middle attack.
-If not provided, they must be stored under JDK's cacerts.
+This certificate can also be stored under JDK's cacerts.
 * To generate Sp's public/private keys:-

 ```